KrakenNet/clipsgo/README.md

 # CLIPSgo Bindings for CLIPS in the Go Language

 A Go wrapper for CLIPS, inspired by [clipspy](https://clipspy.readthedocs.io/en/latest/) and implemented using [cgo](https://golang.org/cmd/cgo/).
+Forked from [mattmsi](https://github.com/mattsmi/clipsgo)

 Instructions and examples updated from those found in the original package written by Kris Raney (_Keysight_).
 All examples are no longer code-snippets but complete Go programs, which you can run and test at home.
+Provided by mattmsi

 The original repository can be found [here](https://github.com/Keysight/clipsgo).

+Updated to include current [documentation](https://github.com/KrakenNet/clipsgo/docs/clips) and to update everything.

 ## Design